JHurricane96/chessai/README.md

 5. Run `source <name of env>/bin/activate` to activate your virtual
 environment.
 6. Run `pip install -r requirements.txt` to install dependencies.
-7. Run `pypy main.py` to play against the AI.
+7. Run `pypy main.py` to play against the AI and `pypy self_play.py` to watch the AI play against itself.
 8. Run `deactivate` to deactivate the virtual environment.

+**Note:** `main.py` and `self_play.py` both have `MAX_DEPTH` constants that can be adjusted to change the AI's strength.
+Increase it to increase the strength and decrease it to decrease the strength.

 ### Learning from dataset